salomonysmayel/Blockchain_Network/README.md

 ![supply_chain](/Images/trans.png)

-To use the zbanknet we can activate nodes and go to My Crypto to keep transferring between accounts
+To use the zbanknet we can activate nodes and go to My Crypto to keep transferring between addresses